oumi-ai/oumi/docs/DEV_SETUP.md

    make setup
    ```

-   If you'd like to only run the pre-commits before a push, instead of every commit, you can run:
+   If you'd like to only run the pre-commits before a push, instead of every commit, you can run:a

    ```shell
    pre-commit install --install-hooks --hook-type pre-push